RainmakerRaw/WireGuard-ArchRouter/README.md

 systemctl enable --now wg-up.service

 Now you should have a barebones, fully functional, powerful, stateful firewall with (D/S)NAT, WireGuard, network segregation between LAN and servers/CCTV/etc for security, and all the great tools (like iperf, traceroute, dig, ping, glances, etc) that Linux affords.
+My own little Arch Router has been up for several days now.
+Average load is 0.00 (lol) and it puts through my full ISP line speed (380Mbs) without breaking double digits CPU usage (even via WireGuard) and is using about 125MB RAM.
+Overkill?
+Certainly.
+Fun?
+Absolutely.
+Future-proof?
+Hell yeah.